uforg/uforpc/SPEC.md

 #### Procedure Definition

 Procedures represent the remote functions that can be called.
-They are defined with the following attributes:
+All procedure names must start with a capital letter.
+They are defined with the following
+attributes:

-- `name`: A unique identifier for the procedure.
+- `name`: A unique identifier for the procedure (should start with a capital letter).
 - `type`: Specifies whether it is a `query` or a `mutation`.
 - `desc`: An optional description of the procedure.
 - `input`: The input parameters of the procedure.